simonsobs/sodetlib/docs/operations/complex_impedance.rst

 ------------

 The complex impedance can be measured via the complex transfer functions of the TES as a function of frequency.
-To do this we play a sine-wave on the biasline over a large frequency range, and measure the amplitude and phase (with respect to the commanded bias) as a function of frequency.
+To do this we play a sine-wave on the bias line over a large frequency range, and measure the amplitude and phase (with respect to the commanded bias) as a function of frequency.